thoughtspot/thoughtspot.github.io/_admin/loading/datatypes.md

 ## Geographical data types

+ThoughtSpot supports geographical data.

+### How to import geographical data

-Import your geographical data as text values.
+Import your geographical data as **text** values.
 This ensures that the data defaults to the correct configuration, where the data type is `VARCHAR`.
 You can use `DOUBLE` or `VARCHAR` for latitude and longitude data.
 See the following example:

 ![Geo data example]({{ site.baseurl }}/images/geoconfig-zipcodes.png "Geo data example")